filipecalasans/mlp/README.tex.md

 ### Generalized Notation

-We can generalize the previous formulas on any neural network notation.
-We can say that the weight in the input layer is always the identity matrix $I$, and the bias matrix is always zero.
+We can generalize the previous formulas to any neural network topology.
+We can assume that the weight matrix for the input layer is identity matrix $I$, and the bias matrix is zero.
 Then, we can use a single equation to represent the output of a given layer L.

 $$
 Z^L = W^LA^{L-1}+B^L